html5rocks/www.html5rocks.com/content/tutorials/streaming/multimedia/en/index.md

 don't have their media split into a bunch of pieces, there are a couple of ways to do this.

+**<h4 id="toc-range-headers">Using range requests</h4>**

-If your server supports it, you can request portions of a resource using the `Range` header.
+If your server supports it, you can request portions of a file using the `Range` header.
 Two APIs that support partial resources out of the box are the [Google Drive API](https://developers.google.com/google-apps/documents-list/#downloading_documents_and_files) and the [App Engine BlobStore API](https://developers.google.com/appengine/docs/python/blobstore/overview#Serving_a_Blob) (via `X-AppEngine-BlobRange`).

-We can combine this with XHR to pull down the media.
-It supports custom headers using `setRequestHeader()`.

-As an example, one can request the first 500 bytes of a file with something like this:
+You can set custom headers on an XHR request using `setRequestHeader()`.
+For instance, here's an example of requesting the first 500 bytes of a file:

     var xhr = new XMLHttpRequest();
     xhr.open('GET', '/path/to/video.webm', true);